Skip to content

 grep '8088' {installation directory}/docker-stack.yaml

-The returned content should be:
+The returned content is:

 Text Only